 Concepts of mental health, psychopathology, treatment modalities, psychopharmacology and the effect of culture and development on mental health status, and the mental health system and its effect on individuals are explored.
 Principles of psychosocial nursing and work with the interdisciplinary team are emphasized.
-Prerequisites: NURS 150, 152, 153.
+Prerequisites: NURS 130, 131, 150, 152, 153 or instructor permission.
 Mandatory P/NC grading.

-Psychosocial Disturbance Practicum (2)

-Provision of care for individuals with psychiatric disturbances in a variety of settings.
+Psychosocial Disturbance Practicum (2) Provision of care for individuals with psychiatric disturbances in a variety of settings.
 Working with interdisciplinary team is emphasized.
 Concurrent enrollment in NURS 232 required.
 Prerequisites: NURS 150, 152, 153.
 Mandatory P/NC grading.